Adam Drummond (politician): Career

+Personal life

+On 4 February 1755, Drummond married Lady Catherine Ashe (née Powlett), widow of William Ashe, MP and daughter of Harry Powlett, 4th Duke of Bolton.
-He died in 1786.
-He is buried with his wife, the Lady Catherine Powlett, in Greyfriars Kirkyard in Edinburgh close to the eastern path.

-His heir was his nephew, John Drummond, who also succeeded him as MP for Shaftesbury.
+Drummond died on 17 June 1786.
+He is buried with his wife, Lady Catherine, in Greyfriars Kirkyard in Edinburgh close to the eastern path.
+As he had no surviving children, his heir was his nephew, John Drummond (son of his younger brother, Colin Drummond), who also succeeded him as MP for Shaftesbury.